Connect with others who understand.

 How Can Lupus Nephritis Cause Low Potassium?

+Lupus nephritis most often causes hyperkalemia because the kidneys can’t filter out enough potassium.
 Low potassium in people with lupus nephritis might be caused by the disease itself or some medications used to treat it.
-However, researchers have found that low potassium can also occur in people with lupus nephritis without any known cause.
+In some cases of lupus nephritis, people have low potassium, and doctors aren’t sure why.

 Inflammation

-Lupus nephritis is a complication of SLE, in which your immune system makes immune proteins — called antibodies — that attack your own healthy tissues around your body.
+Lupus nephritis is a complication of SLE, an autoimmune disease.
+In SLE, your immune system makes immune proteins — called antibodies — that attack healthy tissues around your body.

 Medications

-Corticosteroids (steroids) — such as prednisone — are immunosuppressive medications that are used to decrease inflammation associated with lupus and lupus nephritis.
+Corticosteroids (steroids) — such as prednisone — are immunosuppressive medications.
+They help lower the inflammation caused by lupus and lupus nephritis.
 Steroids can directly cause low potassium by causing your kidneys to put more potassium into your urine.
-Steroids can also cause adrenal disorders that can cause low potassium.
+Steroids can also cause adrenal disorders, such as Cushing syndrome, that can cause low potassium.

 If you have lupus nephritis, you might also take a diuretic to help with edema (swelling) or high blood pressure.
-Some diuretics can also cause low potassium, including:
+Some diuretics can also cause low potassium levels.

 Low Potassium Diagnosis

-Your doctor will check for low potassium by taking a blood test that measures the amount of potassium in your blood.
+Your doctor will check for low potassium with a blood test to measure the amount of potassium in your blood.

-A nephrologist — a doctor who specializes in conditions that affect your kidneys — may help make a diagnosis and treatment plan for your low potassium.
-They may order additional tests to measure how well your kidneys are working (kidney function tests), such as:
+A nephrologist — a doctor who specializes in kidney conditions — may help make the diagnosis.
+They can also help to create a treatment plan for your low potassium.
+Additional tests may be needed to measure your kidney function, such as:

 • Urine test — This test checks to see if protein is leaking into your urine (called proteinuria).
-If you have any protein in your urine, your kidneys aren’t working as well as they should.
+Having any protein in your urine means your kidneys aren’t working as well as they should.

 • Serum creatinine — When your creatinine level is higher than normal, it means your kidneys aren’t working as well as they should.

-• Glomerular filtration rate — This test measures how well your kidneys are filtering out the waste, toxins, and extra fluid from your blood.
-When it is lower than normal, your kidneys aren’t working as well as they should.
+• Estimated glomerular filtration rate (eGFR) — This test measures how well your kidneys are filtering out the waste, toxins, and extra fluid from your blood.
+When it’s lower than normal, your kidneys aren’t working as well as they should.

 • Blood urea nitrogen (BUN) — This test measures the level of the waste product, urea, that is in your blood.
 When BUN is higher than normal, your kidneys aren’t working as well as they should.
 It can also be a good indicator of the body’s hydration status.